 Covid 19 Update:

 Covid 19 has thrown a wrench in our planned in person CRAFT field days.
-We are currently working on a virtual alternative and will launch in September.
-Follow our social media to stay informed on changes and updates.
+We will do virtual events until it is safe to again meet in person.
+Stay safe!

 Next CRAFT Field Day:

 Date: Sunday March 14, 2021 at 4pm EST